Marvel Cinematic Universe Watch Order - Updated

 - Thor, Loki, Sif, Odin, Heimdall, Jane Foster, Darcy, Dr Selvig, Aether, Collector

-- Introduces the concept of the Infinity Stones, which obviously become of major importance later on.
+- ESSENTIAL.
+Introduces the concept of the Infinity Stones, which obviously become of major importance later on.
 Works as a nice conclusion to Avengers with Loki's storyline, and ends up with an intriguing cliffhanger for the next chapter.
+Loki gets plenty of development here that becomes very important later on.

 Agents of SHIELD 108-112